 Work undertaken by the ENSG has included, for example, publishing an ENSG 2020 Vision report in 2009 which was updated in 2012.
-The reports presented the Transmission Owner views, with ENSG input, on potential transmission network reinforcements to accommodate the new generation needed to meet the Government’s 2020 renewable energy.
+The reports presented the Transmission Owner views, with ENSG input, on potential transmission network reinforcements to accommodate the new generation needed to meet the government’s 2020 renewable energy.

 Smart Systems Forum

-Following a review of the role and purpose of BEIS and Ofgem’s two networks’ stakeholder groups- the ENSG and Smart Grid Forum at the end of 2016, following the publication of the Smart, Flexible Energy Call for Evidence it was agreed that there was good case for merging the two groups to create a new stakeholder group – the Smart System Forum.
+Following a review of the role and purpose of BEIS and Ofgem’s 2 networks’ stakeholder groups- the ENSG and Smart Grid Forum at the end of 2016, following the publication of the Smart, Flexible Energy Call for Evidence it was agreed that there was good case for merging the 2 groups to create a new stakeholder group – the Smart System Forum.
 The invitation for applications to participate in the BEIS/Ofgem Smart Systems Forum is now available.

 Transmission Owner major projects: status update